Fithos/tgp/README.md

 #### Coarse-grained Tasks

 This tool finds classes containing only coarse-grained tasks based on user-defined thresholds.
-The tool then associates to each class the total granualrity, the total number of context-switches and the average CPU utilization (both user and kernel components) occurring during its tasks execution.
+The tool then associates to each class the total granularity, the total number of context-switches and the average CPU utilization (both user and kernel components) occurring during its tasks execution.

 To run this tool, enter the following command: